GGC-DSA/itskills/README.md

         5. Run short list analysis of specific skill-sets
             1. Will print lists of skill words in different orders
             2. Will display histogram showing top skill words in chosen order

+## Project Status
+1. Datasets collected and cleaned
+2. Analysis in progress
+    * Implement regex to better filter job postings dataset

+### To Do
+1. Collect and analyze surveys from students
+2. Build matching skills to ITEC courses
+3. Match skills from jobs to ITEC courses
+4. Build website showcase skills, courses, and job categories
+5. Figure out a way to make website interactive